toastplusplus/smb3roulette/README.md

 ![image](doc/obs_auth.png)

 Opening this in Twitch will run through the Twitch authorization flow.
 It should only ask for permission to listen to redeems.
+Do check the box to remember the machine for 30 days, unless you want to do this every time.

 ![image](doc/auth_example.png)